 What is a Renewable Energy Certificate (REC)?

-To start, let’s understand what exactly Renewable Energy Certificates (REC) are and how they work in Singapore.
+Before we find out how to sell RECs in Singapore, let’s first understand what exactly Renewable Energy Certificates (RECs) are and how they work in Singapore.

 How are RECs tracked?